devcontainers/features/src/common-utils/NOTES.md

 This Feature should work on recent versions of Debian/Ubuntu, RedHat Enterprise Linux, Fedora, RockyLinux, and Alpine Linux.

+## Base Images

+This feature is used in many of the devcontainer [base images](https://github.com/devcontainers/images), as a result those base images have already allocated UID & GID 1000.
+Attempting to add this feature on a new configuration utilizing a devcontainer base image may result in an error when building if adding a new user and assiging UID or GID to 1000.

 ## Customizing the command prompt

 By default, this script provides a custom command prompt that includes information about the git repository for the current folder.
 However, with certain large repositories, this can result in a slow command prompt due to the performance of needed git operations.